SAP-samples/cloud-sample-webhooks/README.md

 # cloud-sample-webhooks
-Webhooks functionality to send SCP alerts to a on premise system
+Repository containing several examples how to use Alert Webhooks in SCP